 Anthocyanins and tannins are the compounds responsible for color stability.
-Anthocyanins are present in cells of the skin of the grape.
+Anthocyanins are present in grape skin cells.
 They are small, water-soluble molecules that are extracted early in the process.
 Tannins are located in both grape skins and seeds.
 Tannins can have very different structures and dimensions.
-The smallest tannins can be extracted guite easily, while larger tannins require physical breakage of berry skin cells to allow diffusion into must.
+The smallest tannins can be extracted quite easily, while larger tannins require physical breakage of berry skin cells to allow diffusion into must.
 Maceration enzymes are preparations containing pectolytic, cellulase and hemicellulase enzyme activities.
 Their application ensures a deeper and faster degradation of berry cell walls, facilitating the diffusion of anthocyanins and, more importantly, accelerated extraction of tannins into must.
-More tannins in solution contributes to improved long-term color stability.
+More tannins in solution contribute to improved long-term color stability.